vadno/korkor_pilot/steps_with_example/README.md

     input: conll-u  [9_pro_beszuro/globv_10.conll](9_pro_insert/globv_10.conll)
     output: conll-u

-11. manual correction and inserting coreference relations in Google spreadsheets
+11. manual correction and inserting coreference relations in Google spreadsheets Human annotators checked and corrected the inserted anaphora relations and they also inserted manually the other types of anaphora relations and coreference relations.
-   Az automatikusan beillesztett zérónévmások és anaforikus kapcsolatok ellenőrzését, valamint a koreferenciakapcsolatok beillesztését egyfeltételes formázásokkal ellátott Google Spreadsheets táblázatban lehet elvégezni.
-Az anaforikus- és koreferenciakapcsolatokat két oszlopban kell jelölni, egyikben annak az elemnek az ID számát kellett megadni, amellyel a visszautaló elem kapcsolatban áll, a másikban pedig a kapcsolat típusát.
 For further details see the [annotation guidelines](../guidelines/koref_annot_guide.pdf)!

    The empty spreadsheet file: [coref.xlsx](../google_spreadsheets_files/coref.xlsx)